Class of 2024

 Nanjing Foreign Language School

-I am a Junior student studying Computer Science and Philosophy with a concentration in Philosophy, Science, and Mathematics.
-I live in Siegfried Hall.
+I am a senior student studying Computer Science and Philosophy with a concentration in Philosophy, Science, and Mathematics.

 Notre Dame’s traditional strength in liberal arts teaches me how to be a force of good in society.
-I had a great study abroad experience in Jerusalem this summer in which I had many insightful conversations with religious leaders of Christianity and Judaism.
+I had a great study abroad experience in Jerusalem last summer in which I had many insightful conversations with religious leaders of Christianity and Judaism.
 In my spare time, I enjoy making art.
-One of my works will be exhibited at Duncan Student Center next year.
+One of my paintings was exhibited at the Duncan Student Center and 4 photography artworks were selected for The Juggler.
+As the president of the Notre Dame Philosophy Club, I would invite our great philosophy scholars to host fireside talks with students.
 I am grateful for the various opportunities and high-quality resources offered by ND and look forward to more progress in research.

 Yueheng (Joyce) Wang